finos/common-domain-model/CONTRIBUTING.rst

 Use latest available CDM version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once ready to start modelling, the contributor can log into Rosetta and start using the Rosetta Design application to create a workspace and edit the model, referring to the `Rosetta Design Guide <https://docs.rosetta-technology.io/core/2-rosetta-design.html>`_.
+Once ready to start modelling, the Contributor can log into Rosetta and start using the Rosetta Design application to create a workspace and edit the model, referring to the `Rosetta Design Guide <https://docs.rosetta-technology.io/core/2-rosetta-design.html>`_.

 No syntax warning or error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^